zmahmood98/hmcts-backend/README.md

 ## Usage
 1. Clone the repo `git clone git@github.com:zmahmood98/hmcts-backend.git`
 2. Enter the directory `cd hmcts-backend`
+3. Run `dotnet ef database update` to apply database migrations
-3. To start the server in development mode, run `dotnet build` and then `dotnet run`
+4. To start the server in development mode, run `dotnet build` and then `dotnet run`

 ---